-The Subject, or Subscriber, or Registration Officer in a Customer Organisation shall submit a request for certificate revocation to the Revocation Service by telephone or by e-mail.
-The source of the revocation request will be authenticated based on the digital signature or the Revocation Service will make a call back to the Customer Organisation and asks certain detailed data.
-This data is compared with the information recorded about the Subject at registration, and if necessary, with information in the agreements made with the Subscriber or with the Customer Organisation.
+The Subscriber or Registration Officer in a Customer shall submit a request for certificate revocation to the Revocation Service by telephone, via web form or via online channel.
+The revocation service checks that the origin of the request is the Customer who owns or control the certificate.
+The Revocation Service may make a call back to the Customer and ask certain detailed data.
+This data is compared with the information recorded about the Subject or Subscriber at registration, and if necessary, with information in the agreements made with the Subscriber or with the Customer.
 If the data match the certificate will be revoked.

-In certain situations where there is an identified risk of abuse of the private key or when it is obvious that the authorised use of the key is prevented, it may be necessary to revoke the certificate at the request of someone else but the above-mentioned entities.
-In that case, the verification of the authenticity of the revocation request can require other authentication methods.
-In cases where reliable verification cannot be immediately performed, the CA may revoke the certificate to reduce
+In certain situations where there is an identified risk of abuse of the private key or when it is obvious that the authorised use of the key is prevented, it may be necessary to revoke the certificate on request of someone else but the above mentioned entities.
+In that case the verification of the authenticity of the revocation request can require other authentication methods.
+In cases where reliable verification cannot be immediately performed the CA may revoke the certificate to reduce risks.